Including everyone in adventure

 A big part of that is making sure we include everyone.
 That way, every member has a chance to do amazing things, whoever they are and wherever they’re from.

-Hints and tips for including all in Girlguiding adventures
+Hints and tips for including everyone in Girlguiding adventures

-• Be mindful of sensory issues and adjust accordingly.
-This could include providing a quiet space for individuals who are sensitive to noise.
+- Be mindful of sensory issues and adjust accordingly.
+This could include providing a quiet space for individuals who are sensitive to noise or temporarily removing colourful posters in the meeting space if they're overstimulating.

-• Adventure is about taking you outside of your comfort zone, but for some people, new places, people and routines can be a big challenge.
+- Adventure is about taking you into your brave space, but for some people, new places, people and routines can be a big challenge.
 Think of ways to make things easier, for example taking pictures of the new places and chatting about what you’re going to do ahead of the trip or activity.

-• Take the time to understand your young members and consider their needs and ask why.
-Sometimes there is a good reason why girls don’t want to do things.
-For example, giving up their phones if they have an ill family member want to check in on, or wearing uniform if they have sensory issues with fabric.
+- Take the time to understand your young members and consider their needs by asking them.
+Sometimes there's a good reason why girls don’t want to do things.
+For example, giving up their phones if they have an ill family member they want to check in on, or wearing a uniform if they have sensory issues with fabric.

 What financial support is available?

-• Accessible guiding grant: this grant can help cover the cost of any additional equipment, people that you need to allow all Girlguiding members to take part in adventure activities.
+- Accessible guiding grant: this grant can help cover the cost of additional equipment, or people that you need to allow all Girlguiding members to take part in adventure activities.

-• UK unit in need grant: this grant can be used for costs of trips and camps for units in financial difficulty.
+- UK unit in need grant: this grant can be used for costs of trips and camps for units who would otherwise find the price a barrier to attend.

-Some countries and regions may also have grants that you can apply for.
+- Some countries and regions may also have grants that you can apply for.
+Find out about grants to help with the cost of living.

 Have a look at the Girlguiding website for more advice:

-You can reach out to your local inclusion advisor who will be able to support you in providing a great experience for everyone.
+You can reach out to your local inclusion advisor who'll be able to support you in providing a great experience for everyone.